This document describes the IBM WebSphere Portal ReleaseBuilder utility and the scenarios in which it is used.

 Note that ExportRelease.xml must be used to generate the export files for use by ReleaseBuilder.
 No other xml file should be used, including Export.xml.

 After Step 2, the staging and production portals should have the same content (minus any customizations made on the staging portal.
-Refer to "A note on customizations" below for a discussion of ReleaseBuilder and user-defined customizations).
+Refer to "Customizations" below for a discussion of ReleaseBuilder and user-defined customizations).

 3. Save the export generated in Step 2 above to use as a baseline file for ReleaseBuilder.